comdar16/SimpleCommand/README.md

 # SimpleCommand
-A Simple TShock plugin template that will teach how to make simple command like /hello with own permission and color!
+A Simple TShock plugin template that will show you how to make simple command like /hello with own permission and color!